pnp/blog/content/post/sharepoint-framework-community-call-23rd-of-september-2021.md

     part build** -- this SPFx React My Outlook Events web part uses event feeds and renders events using a look and feel consistent with the out-of-box SharePoint Group calendar/events web part.
-This web part provides the logged in user\'s Outlook events with some advanced feature configuration -- layouts for rendering single and multi-day events, selectable date range, and navigation direct to Teams meeting.
+This web part provides the logged in user's Outlook events with some advanced feature configuration -- layouts for rendering single and multi-day events, selectable date range, and navigation direct to Teams meeting.
 Full code walkthrough.